5jt/dyalog-cookbook/manuscript/05_logging.md

 ∇
 ~~~

-Note that we add the opportunity here to log the full command line.
+Note that we now log the full command line.
 In an application that receives its parameters from the command line this is an important thing to do.

 We take the opportunity to move code from `TxtToCsv` to a new function `GetFiles`.
 This new function will take the command line argument and return a list of files which may contain zero, one or many filenames: